-Their visibility is affected by the sun’s 11-year solar life cycle around the poles, so there are certain years when the solar activity is less, meaning solar flare activity is at its lowest (equals less aurora activity).
-However, it was announced in October 2021 that the next solar cycle has started so it’s as good a time as ever to see the northern lights!
+Their visibility is affected by the sun’s 11-year solar life cycle around the poles.
+There are certain years when the solar activity is less, meaning solar flare activity is at its lowest (equals less aurora activity).
+It was announced in October 2021 that the next solar cycle has started so it’s as good a time as ever to see the northern lights!
 High cloud cover is the other wild card that affects aurora visibility.
 If the cloud cover is over most of the sky, there’s no way to see or photograph this magical phenomenon even if the lights are super active above the clouds.

 We took the above shot on one of our Iceland group tours a couple of years ago.
 Join us on the next adventure to (hopefully) see this dazzling spectacle!